GabeStah/coeus/README.md

 ### Coverage

-`yarn run test:coverage` will generate a full test coverage report using [IstanbulJS](https://github.com/istanbuljs/istanbuljs), e.g:
+`yarn run test:coverage` generates a full test coverage report using [IstanbulJS](https://github.com/istanbuljs/istanbuljs).
+The generated HTML report can be found in the `coverage/lcov-report`, e.g.:

 | Statements        |       | Branches |       | Functions |       | Lines |       |
 | ----------------- | ----- | -------- | ----- | --------- | ----- | ----- | ----- |